adsonrodrigues/customers/README.md

 $ docker-compose exec service cp customers/env.template customers/.env.bkp
 ```

-Fill in the necessary information from the .env file for example
+_Fill in the necessary information from the .env file for example._

 ### Run project